guntas-13/CS613-NLP-Telugu-Team1/README.md

 </div>

 <div align = "center">
-    <i>Notice how there are 2 false positives with similarity less than 0.8 that came in.
+    <i>Notice how there are 2 false positives with a similarity of less than 0.8 that came in.
 These will be filtered.</i>
 </div>

 - Now once, we have these CSVs, we run `FilterFalse.py` that will overwrite these CSVs, removing the rows that were False Positives.